mehulagg/gitlab/doc/user/application_security/index.md

 We recommended you run a scan of the `default` branch before enabling feature branch scans for your developers.
 Otherwise, there will be no base for comparison and all feature branches display the full scan results in the merge request security widget.

-The merge request security widget will only display a subset of the vulnerabilities the generated JSON artifact because the JSON artifact contains both NEW and EXISTING findings.
+The merge request security widget displays only a subset of the vulnerabilities in the generated JSON artifact because it contains both NEW and EXISTING findings.

-From the merge request security widget, clicking Expand will unfold the widget, displaying any new and no long detected (removed) findings by scan type.
-Click View Full Report to go directly to the `Security` tab in the latest branch pipeline.
+From the merge request security widget, select **Expand** to unfold the widget, displaying any new and no longer detected (removed) findings by scan type.
+Select **View Full Report** to go directly to the **Security** tab in the latest branch pipeline.

 ## View security scan information in the pipeline Security tab